 A numerical data field is not all about getting sums.
 When a custom number field is used next to other event fields, it can help make the event context more complete.
 Here’s another example:

 It’s an easy, helpful way to keep track of important numerical data as you work toward goals and track your progress.
-Try it out with your own Teamup calendar!
+Try it out on a live demo calendar or get started with your own Teamup calendar!